-The Pediatric Acute Wound Service (PAWS) is designed to complement your primary care physician’s services.
-During your first visit you will meet with a clinical staff member for consultation and medical history evaluation.
+PAWS is designed to complement your primary care physician’s services.
+During your first visit you will meet with an advanced nurse practitioner or physician for consultation and medical history evaluation.
 This examination will aid in identifying the type of wound your child has and the underlying problems causing the wound.
 After the exam, the PAWS team will establish a treatment plan with you and will provide progress reports to your primary care doctor.

 Frequently Asked Questions:

 How does my child get an appointment with PAWS?

 PAWS is not a walk in clinic.
 Appointments must be made through a referring doctor (your pediatrician, emergency room doctor or specialist).
 You can expect a phone call from our team to schedule your child for an appointment within 24 to 48 hours after receiving the referral.

 Referring physicians can call Children’s Direct at 800.678.HELP (4357) to schedule an appointment.

 Will my child feel much pain?

 Pain management is a priority, and every attempt will be made to minimize discomfort.
 Certain procedures may require sedation.
 Sedation is medicine that is put in your child’s IV or given by a face mask to reduce anxiety or stress.

 Can I be with my child during the entire dressing change?